mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 ![SPA Content Delivery 2.0](/assets/img/2024-02-08-img-08.png)

-### Enabling compression
-GZip can reduce the data transfer volume up to 90%.
-Enabling GZip only required setting the `CacheOptimized` policy under `Behaviors` of the CloudFront distribution.

 ## Interesting discovery - Lambda@Edge vs CloudFront Functions
 While monitoring the logs I noticed that all content is being served from Frankfurt.
 With most of our customer base in Saudi Arabia, not serving content from Mumbai (our deployment region) was definitely a win.
 I wondered if there were still a few more millisecond I could reduce by serving from an `Edge Location` instead of a `Regional Edge Cache`.